How Second Life improved its marketing ROI by 300%

 Linden Lab was able to triple its return on investment (ROI) for marketing for the virtual world Second Life by targeting users with personalized pitches based on their preferences.

-That’s normal for a lot of mobile app makers these days, but Linden Lab, which was born as a PC-focused startup in 1999 and launched Second Life in 2003, has been able to adapt to the world of target marketing in a partnership with Arm Treasure Data.
-During the past two years working with Arm Treasure Data, Linden Lab hit its marketing targets and cut its customer acquisition costs by 17%, said Darren Helton, senior digital marketing manager at Linden Lab, in a statement.
+That’s normal for a lot of mobile app makers these days, but Linden Lab, which was born as a PC-focused startup in 1999 and launched Second Life in 2003, has been able to adapt to the world of targeted marketing in a partnership with Arm Treasure Data.
+During the past two years working with Arm Treasure Data, Linden Lab hit its marketing targets and cut its customer acquisition costs by 17%, claims Darren Helton, senior digital marketing manager at Linden Lab, in a statement.

 Linden Lab tapped Arm Treasure Data’s Customer Data Platform (CDP), and it used CDP’s Customer Journey Orchestration early access program.
 Arm Treasure Data has new tools built into the latest version of the platform, such as an early access program to help companies launch new brand experiences and new security and administration features.
 The Arm Treasure Data CDP let Linden Lab use its data to more efficiently acquire and retain users, as well as implement remarketing strategies for deeper product engagement.
 That means reaching out to lapsed players to get them to come back.
 Leveraging the platform’s segmentation and personalization functionality, for example, Linden Lab ran hyper-customized email campaigns and more effectively engaged website visitors with finely tailored content.

-Rob Parrish, senior director of product management at Arm Treasure Data, said in a statement that longer and complex customer buying journeys are driving higher acquisition and retention costs.
+Rob Parrish, a senior director of product management at Arm Treasure Data, said in a statement that longer and complex customer buying journeys are driving higher acquisition and retention costs.
 He said the combination of CDP capabilities for unifying data and journey orchestration tools enable companies to better manage customer touchpoints across the entire buying lifecycle through a single platform.

 Personalization at scale